akikoo/one-web-boilerplate/README.md

 ## Things you need to know

-* A CSS preprocessor, either Sass (http://sass-lang.com/, default option with Compass (http://compass-style.org/)), or LESS (http://lesscss.org/) is used to compile the stylesheets.
+* A CSS preprocessor, either Sass (http://sass-lang.com/), default option with Compass (http://compass-style.org/), or LESS (http://lesscss.org/) is used to compile the stylesheets.
 If you don't want to use a preprocessor, you can of course work with the CSS files directly.
 By default, it's assumed that you compile Sass or LESS files on your local machine, and let the build process do the CSSLint check on your generated CSS files.
-(There are tasks for Sass and LESS processing in /build/build.xml (&lt;css.compile.sass /&gt; and &lt;css.compile.less /&gt; macrodef calls) but they are commented out.)
+(There are tasks for Sass and LESS processing in /build/build.xml, namely &lt;css.compile.sass /&gt; and &lt;css.compile.less /&gt; macrodef calls, but they are commented out.)
-    To compile CSS files on the fly, type one of the following commands in the terminal (replace the '{pathtoworkingcopy}' with your local path):
+    To compile CSS files on your local machine, type one of the following commands in the terminal (replace the '{pathtoworkingcopy}' with your local path):

     a) using Sass:
        sass --watch /{pathtoworkingcopy}/webroot/assets/scss:/{pathtoworkingcopy}/webroot/assets/css

     b) using Compass with Sass:
        compass watch /{pathtoworkingcopy}/webroot/assets

+    For more info, see Sass and Compass documentation.

 * Media Queries are based on 16px default font size and defined in ems.
     The framework is designed to be modular so you should split the rules